sebbmn/video-frame-mosaik/README.md

   - If you have a Python Interpreter installed:  `python -m SimpleHTTPServer 8000`
   - If you use Visual studio Code, get the [live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+* ...
+Or just open the index.html in a browser :fox_face:

 ## Demo
 https://sebbmn.github.io/video-frame-mosaik/